Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the RENA nightclub in Istanbul murdered 39 people.

 Let's just extrapolate this for a little bit.

-What does that say about the ability of government authorities to be able to discern to yes, vet the ideological background of people coming in from some parts of the world, right?
+What does that say about the ability of government authorities to be able to discern, to, yes, vet the ideological background of people coming in from some parts of the world, right?

-Um it's believed that he has posed as a family man.
+It's believed that he has posed as a family man.

 That's what they're saying now.

-Well, I mean, if he had a family, I guess he is a family man, he's also just a mass murdering jihadist terrorist.
+Well, I mean, if he had a family, I guess he is a family man.

 But if his wife didn't know that he harbored these sympathies and perhaps even received some degree of training, I mean, we'll find out more about this guy in the days ahead, I think.